StratifyLabs/StratifyBlog/content/device/2019-05-25-ARM-Cortex-M7-Cache-RAM-Flash-Performance.md

 ## The Conclusion

-The big take away is that applications running in external RAM run just as fast as applications running in any other memory as long as the cache is on.
+The big takeaway is that applications running in external RAM run just as fast as applications running in any other memory as long as the cache is on.
 Not surprisingly, execution from tightly coupled memory was the least affected by the cache.